DomizianoScarcelli/spotify-recommender/slides.md

 </div>

 <!--
-We can also plot a pie chart describing the most popular artist.
-From here we can see that hip-hop is probably the most popular genre.
+We can also plot a pie chart describing the most popular artist, and we can again see how much is hip hop popular.
 -->

 ---